|

 - DailyDave.
 The premier list for discussion of security issues, 0days, and reverse engineering.

-Here are some exploits I've developed during my vulnerability research
+Here are some of the exploits I've developed during my vulnerability research

 - raptor_chown.c.
 Linux 2.6.x < 2.6.7-rc3 (CVE-2004-0497).
 Missing DAC controls in sys_chown() on Linux.